wwzhuang01/wwzhuang01/README.md

 ### Hi there 👋
+I'm Wenwen Zhuang,a senior student majoring in Computer Science and Technology at Central South University.
+I will soon be pursuing my Master's degree at Institute of Automation,Chinese Academy of Sciences.
+- 🌱 I'm currently learning Natural Language Processing(NLP) and Graph Natural Network.
+- 👯 I'm currently interning at Social Computing Group at Microsoft Research Asia.
 <!--
 **wwzhuang01/wwzhuang01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.